anjam1/anjam1/README.md

 ### 🤖 AI Chatbot — Natural Language to Database
 An intelligent chatbot powered by OpenAI that understands natural language and queries a live database to return real-time answers.
 No SQL knowledge needed for the end user.

-### ✅ Todo App
-A clean, API-driven task management app built with FastAPI and containerized with Docker.

 ---